Thames Torso Murders: Battersea Mystery

 The jury passed a verdict of "Wilful murder against some person or persons unknown".
-The case remained unsolved, in spite of a £200 reward being offered for information.
+The case remained unsolved, despite a £200 reward being offered for information.

 In June 1874, the dismembered body of a female was discovered in the River Thames at Putney.
-The corpse lacked a head, both arms, one leg, and had been treated with lime before being thrown in the river.
+The corpse lacked a head, both arms, and one leg, and had been treated with lime before being thrown in the river.
 The jury returned an open verdict.
 The case remained unsolved.

 Tottenham Court Road and Bedford Square Mystery

 The Tottenham Court Road Mystery was reported by The Times on 24 October 1884, relating to the discovery of parts of a woman's body: